 Trolley buses generally run North-South along the main thoroughfares, with diesel buses running East-West and usually terminating at the UBC bus loop.

-There are three specific bus routes that will be of most use to visitors to Vancouver: The 99 B-Line, the Rapid Bus and the NightBus.
+Three specific bus routes will be of most use to visitors to Vancouver: The 99 B-Line, the Rapid Bus and the NightBus.

 Vancouver Express Buses